Balance Exercise

 Try these balance exercises:

-• See how long you can stand on one foot, or try holding for 10 seconds on each side.
+- See how long you can stand on one foot or try standing on each side for 10 seconds.

 Examples of balance exercises:

-You can do balance exercises anytime or anywhere.
+Balance exercises you can do anytime or anywhere.

-• Yoga and Tai Chi do not require expensive classes or equipment.
-Find an instructional book, DVD or website to get started at home.
+- Yoga and Tai Chi do not require expensive classes or equipment.
+Find an instructional book or stream videos online to get started at home.
 Local recreation centers and senior centers may also offer free or low-cost classes.

 What if I’m recovering from a cardiac event or stroke?

 Some people are afraid to exercise after a heart attack.
-But regular physical activity can help reduce your chances of having another heart attack.
+However, regular physical activity can actually help reduce your chances of having another heart attack.

-The AHA published a statement in 2014 that doctors should prescribe exercise to stroke patients since there is strong evidence that physical activity and exercise after stroke can improve cardiovascular fitness, walking ability and upper arm strength.
+And AHA statement published in 2021 confirmed that regular physical activity reduces stroke risk.
+There is strong evidence that physical activity and exercise after stroke can improve cardiovascular fitness, walking ability, balance and upper arm strength.

-If you’ve had a heart attack or stroke, talk with your doctor before starting any exercise to be sure you’re following a safe, effective physical activity program.
+If you’ve had a heart attack or stroke, talk with your health care professional before starting any exercise to be sure you’re following a safe, effective physical activity program.